OneIdentity/SafeguardPowerBI/SafeguardPasswords/CONTRIBUTION.md

 **For One Identity Developers:**

+- When accepting a contribution or commiting a change consider whether the change requires updating the CHANGELOG.md.
-Consider whether the change requires updating the One Idenity Safeguard Power BI Connector Tutorial documentation.
+- Consider whether the change requires updating the One Idenity Safeguard Power BI Connector Tutorial documentation.

 ## Useful documents